-In a densely urban area, waterfront property is at a premium.
-But that doesn’t stop the Navy Pier parking proudly on the shore of Lake Michigan.
-Due to its role as one of the premiere tourist attractions in Chicago, it is often packed with enough visitors that booking a Navy Pier parking space ahead of one’s visit is just common sense.
+In any city waterfront property is valued at a premium, but at Navy Pier it’s priceless.
+One of the premiere tourist attractions in Chicago, it is often packed year round.
+Booking a Navy Pier parking space ahead of your visit is just common sense.

-The idea for Navy Pier surfaced in 1909 with Daniel Burnham and his plan for Chicago.
-Only one of the scheduled five piers were built, but it proved sufficient for the Navy during WWI.
-After the war, it was used mostly for recreation, but was called in for duty for World War II.
-It acted as a training center during the war, and later as a campus for UIC before it moved to its current Circle Campus.
+Navy Pier celebrated its 100th anniversary in 2016, but the concept for Navy Pier surfaced in 1909 when Daniel Burnham introduced his plan for Chicago.
+Only one of the scheduled five piers were built, but it proved sufficient for Naval training during WWI.
+After the war, it was used mostly for recreation, but was called in for duty again during World War II.
+In the peacetime that followed, it briefly became a campus for UIC before they moved to the current Circle Campus.

-Navy Pier was renovated considerably following over two decades of disuse, reopening in 1995 at a cost of $200 million.
-No longer a place to train for war, the pier hosts the Chicago Shakespeare Theatre, a magnificent ferris wheel and the Smith Museum of Stained Glass Windows, among other attractions.
-Navy Pier is famous for its fireworks displays, with twice-weekly firings in the summer and once weekly in the autumn.
-The multi-colored blasts light up the Chicago lakefront, providing a fitting bookend for the end of an exciting day.
+Navy Pier was renovated considerably following more than two decades of disuse, reopening in 1995 at a cost of $200 million.
+No longer a place to practice take-off and landing, the pier hosts the Chicago Shakespeare Theatre, a magnificent ferris wheel, and an unbeatable view of the Chicago skyline.
+Navy Pier is famous for its fireworks displays, with biweekly shows in the summer and once weekly in the autumn.

-The Navy Pier Ferris wheel was based off the designs of the original Ferris Wheel, which was unveiled to the world at the Chicago World’s Fair in 1893.
-Each ride on the wheel is seven minutes long, and shows its riders the beauty of the Chicago skyline and the tranquility of Lake Michigan.
-The view is especially beautiful when the Navy Pier Chicago fireworks light up the sky, bathing the night sky in lustrous light.
+The Navy Pier Ferris Wheel was based off the designs of the original Ferris Wheel, which was unveiled to the world at the Chicago World’s Fair in 1893.
+Each ride on the wheel is seven minutes long, lifting riders up into the Chicago skyline over the shore of Lake Michigan.

 All you need to do is go to ParkWhiz, find a parking facility with parking near Navy Pier, and print your ParkWhiz parking pass.
 Bring your pass with you to the Navy Pier parking facility, and enjoy your day.